UBC-NLP/serengeti/README.md

 |  AfriSenti [(Muhammad et al., 2022; Yimam et al., 2020)](https://arxiv.org/abs/2201.08277) | Yoruba (yor) | 82.00 |  **98.96±0.00** |
 Metric is F1

-#  3. How to use AraT5 model
+#  3. How to use Serengeti model

-Below is an example for fine-tuning **AraT5-base** for News Title Generation on the Aranews dataset
+Below is an example for fine-tuning **Serengeti** for News Classification on the AfroNLU dataset
 ``` bash
 !python run_trainier_seq2seq_huggingface.py \
         --learning_rate 5e-5 \